Constitution of the Chicago Society

 SECTION 1.
 The officers of this Society shall be: President, First Vice-President, Second Vice-President, Secretary, Financial Secretary, Treasurer, and Advocate.
 All such officers shall ipso facto be members of the Board of Directors.

 SECTION 2.
 The Board of Directors of this Society shall be composed of twelve members which number shall include the seven duly elected officers and four elected directors: Director of Social Activities, Director of Personnel, Director of Outreach, and Director of Publications.
 The immediate past President of this Society shall automatically be a member of the Board of Directors and shall be known as the Senior Director.

 ELECTION OF OFFICERS AND DIRECTORS

 SECTION 1.
 The election of the Officers and Directors of the Society shall take place at the regular meeting held on the third Wednesday of November.
 All voting must be in person and not by proxy.

 SECTION 2.
 No Officer or Director, with the sole exception of the Financial Secretary, shall hold the same office for more than two successive years.

 SECTION 3.
-At the regular meeting of the Board of Directors in August, the President, with the approval of the Board of Directors, shall appoint a Nominating Committee of five members and two alternates, all members in good standing, none of whom shall be a current officer or director.
+At the regular meeting of the Board of Directors in August, the President, with the approval of the Board of Directors, shall appoint a Nominating Committee of at least three members and one alternate, all members in good standing, none of whom shall be a current officer or director.
 No member shall be eligible to serve on the Nominating Committee who has served in that capacity for the previous two consecutive years.